Offering Yoga for Back Care and Scoliosis and Four Seasons Yoga in public and private classes, retreats and workshops.

 This Andean cultural journey combined with a yoga retreat sets the stage for a profound cultural and personal experience.
 Based out of the Pisac Inn in the Sacred Valley of the Incas, the woven itinerary, accommodations, and meals celebrate the Andean perspective.
 Your participation directly supports sustainable efforts to preserve traditional Andean culture.

-The daily yoga practice can range from an invigorating Ashtanga Vinyasa sequence, to a restorative Iyengar-inspired session, depending on the other activities of the day, and the needs of the group.
+Throughout our travels the yoga sessions will allow time for reflection and integration of our incredible experiences, but if you or your travel companion do not practice yoga, you can still join the tour and use the yoga time to spend at your leisure.
+The daily yoga practice can range from an invigorating vinyasa sequence, to a restorative Iyengar-inspired session, depending on the other activities of the day, and the needs of the group.

-The state of open illumination is preceded by faith, strength, mindfulness, absorption and deep insight.
+The state of open illumination (yoga) is preceded by faith, strength, mindfulness, absorption and deep insight.

 Yoga Sutras 1.20

-Check out some of my recent articles on yoga in Taos, retreats, and Office Asana.
+Check out some of my recent articles on yoga philosophy and zero-waste.

 We must consider not only our short-term personal advantage but also the…